jessica-calderon/jessica-calderon/README.md

 - 🔭 I’m currently working on **UTSA’s Full Stack Bootcamp**

-- 🌱 I’m currently learning **jQuery/JavaScript, APIs, Node.js, Express.js, and MySQL/Sequelize, to name a few**
+- 🌱 I’m currently learning **Node.js, Express.js, Python and MySQL/Sequelize, to name a few**

 - 👩🏻‍💻 All of my projects are available at [https://jessica-calderon.github.io/portfolio](https://jessica-calderon.github.io/portfolio)